-There is a strong concern around the globe that technology is increasingly replacing routine, manual tasks, displacing lower-skilled workers.
+There is a strong concern around the globe that technology is increasingly replacing routine, manual tasks, and potentially displacing lower educated workers.
 Labor market institutions exist to protect workers from such shocks but, by increasing costs, labor policy may also constrain firms from adjusting the workforce to fully benefit from technology adoption.
-We assess the link between access to digital technologies and the demand for skills in the largest Latin American country.
+We assess the link between access to digital technology and the demand for skills in the largest Latin American country.
 Between 1999 and 2006, Brazil underwent a period of strong growth in internet service provision, as well as increased enforcement of labor market regulations at the subnational level.
-Our empirical strategy exploits administrative data to assess the extent to which the adoption of digital technology affects the skill content of jobs at the local level.
+Our empirical strategy exploits administrative data to assess the extent to which the adoption of digital technology affects the skill content of tasks at the local level.
 In addition, we investigate whether the stringency of labor regulations influences this adjustment, by comparing the effect across industries subject to different degrees of labor market regulatory enforcement.

-Exploiting the fact that industries vary in the degree of reliance on digital technologies, our estimates suggest that digital technology adoption leads, in the short-run, to a reduction in employment in local labor markets.
-Tech-intensive industries reduce their reliance on both skilled and unskilled tasks in the aftermath of the technology shock, but the decrease in employment is larger for unskilled tasks, thereby shifting the composition of the workforce toward non-routine, cognitive skills.
-In contrast with labor policy intentions, our evidence points to the idea that labor market regulations differentially benefit the skilled workforce, particularly those workers employed in non-routine, cognitive tasks.
+Exploiting the fact that industries vary in the degree of reliance on digital technologies, our estimates suggest that digital technology adoption leads, in the short-run, to a shift toward the use of cognitive abilities and non-routine activities in the local labor markets.
+In contrast with labor policy intentions, our evidence points to the idea that labor market regulations differentially benefit the skilled workforce leading to more sophisticated abilities and activities, particularly those workers employed in non-routine, cognitive tasks.